 Position the file guide above the cutter.
 Then lay it on the guide and see that it is in line with the witness marks.
 Using full strokes handle the file and file with both hands and file from the inside out, then apply a little pressure and let up on the return stroke.

 Twenty percent of your file diameter should be above the top plate at all times in order to maintain proper angles.

-It is utmost important thing to keep the chainsaw sharp always, as it not only facilitates safety, but also ensured that the chain cuts faster and more efficiently.
+It is the utmost important thing to keep the chainsaw sharp always, as it not only facilitates safety but also ensured that the chain cuts faster and more efficiently.
 Learning to sharpen the saw by yourself would be a better choice rather than going to a chainsaw service centre or buying a new one.
 It would save your money and the time in going to the customer centre for getting the saw sharpened.